PlattsSEC/summer-2k16-psusec/README.md

 ### Version control

 Get really good with using Git.
 I am planning on getting us started with contributing to open source projects next semester.

+### RESTful API

+Get familiar with using RESTful APIs.
+Let's face it, hackathons are API-fests and mostly RESTful API-fests.
+The following are a few good ones to get your feet wet (they have good documentation).

+ * Google Maps
+ * Twitter
+ * Facebook